Roger Clemens

-William Roger Clemens (born August 4, 1962), nicknamed "Rocket", is an American former professional baseball pitcher who played 24 seasons in Major League Baseball (MLB), most notably with the Boston Red Sox and New York Yankees and also played for the Toronto Blue Jays and Houston Astros.
-He was one of the most dominant pitchers in major league history, tallying 354 wins, a 3.12 earned run average (ERA), and 4,672 strikeouts, the third-most all time.
+William Roger Clemens (born August 4, 1962), nicknamed "Rocket", is an American former professional baseball pitcher who played 24 seasons in Major League Baseball (MLB), most notably with the Boston Red Sox and New York Yankees.
+He was a member of the Red Sox for 13 seasons, the Yankees for six, the Toronto Blue Jays for two, and Houston Astros for three.
+Clemens was one of the most dominant pitchers in major league history, tallying 354 wins, a 3.12 earned run average (ERA), and 4,672 strikeouts, the third-most all time.
 An 11-time MLB All-Star and two-time World Series champion, Clemens won seven Cy Young Awards, more than any other pitcher in history.
 Clemens was known for his fierce competitive nature and hard-throwing pitching style, which he used to intimidate batters.

 Clemens debuted in the MLB in 1984 with the Red Sox, whose pitching staff he anchored for 12 years.
 In 1986, he won the American League (AL) Cy Young Award, the AL Most Valuable Player (MVP) Award, and the All-Star Game MVP Award, and he struck out an MLB-record 20 batters in a single game.
 After the 1996 season, in which he achieved his second 20-strikeout performance, Clemens left Boston via free agency and joined the Toronto Blue Jays.
 In each of his two seasons with Toronto, Clemens won a Cy Young Award, as well as the pitching triple crown by leading the league in wins, ERA, and strikeouts.
 Before the 1999 season, Clemens was traded to the Yankees where he won his two World Series titles.
 In 2001, Clemens became the first pitcher in major league history to start a season with a win–loss record of 20–1.
 In 2003, he reached his 300th win and 4,000th strikeout in the same game.
 Clemens left for the Houston Astros in 2004, where he spent three seasons and won his seventh Cy Young Award.
 He rejoined the Yankees in 2007 for one last season before retiring.
 He is the only pitcher in Major League history to record more than 350 wins and strike out more than 4,500 batters.